- What is KYC?

 - Why do you need to complete your KYC?

-- How to check your KYC status?
+- How to Check your KYC Status?

-- What are the ways to complete KYC online?
+- Steps to complete KYC online?

-- How to complete KYC offline?
+- Steps to complete KYC offline?

-- How to complete KYC through Aadhaar-based Biometric?
+- How to Complete KYC through Aadhaar-based Biometric?

 - What are the 3 components of KYC?